fengalin/raspdac-on-osmc/README.md

 pin_D7=15
 ```

-Note: the configuration loads the `hd44780_euro` char map and the `Western Europe I`
+Note: the configuration loads the `Western Europe I` font bank and char map.
-font bank.
 See `LCDd.conf` for other options.

 <a name='display_service'></a>Register and start the service:
 ``` bash